Gibbs Sampling of Continuous Potentials on a Quantum Computer: Acknowledgments

-\begin{ack} We thank Shlok Nahar and Devashish Tupkary for useful discussions.
-The authors acknowledge the financial support of NSERC Discovery grant RGPIN-2022-03339 and U.~S.~Department of Homeland Security research award 077083-17345 through the University of Tennessee.
-P.~R. further acknowledges the financial support of Mike and Ophelia Lazaridis, Innovation, Science and Economic Development Canada (ISED), 1QB Information Technologies (1QBit), and the Perimeter Institute for Theoretical Physics.
-Research at the Perimeter Institute is supported in part by the Government of Canada through ISED and by the Province of Ontario through the Ministry of Colleges and Universities. \end{ack}
+AM and PR acknowledge the support of NSERC Discovery grant RGPIN-2022-03339.
+PR further acknowledges the support of Mike and Ophelia Lazaridis, Innovation, Science and Economic Development Canada (ISED), Irr\'eversible Inc., and the Perimeter Institute for Theoretical Physics.
+Research at the Perimeter Institute is supported in part by the Government of Canada through ISED, and by the Province of Ontario through the Ministry of Colleges and Universities.